smguilia/overview-1/whats-new/index.md

 You can now experience an enhanced version of the Status page in the {{site.data.keyword.Bluemix_notm}} console that offers reduced time to visibility of issues, as well as more detailed and up-to-date status information.
 For more information, see [Viewing cloud status](/docs/get-support?topic=get-support-viewing-cloud-status).

-## Support for U2F MFA and other MFA methods
+## Support for U2F MFA and other MFA factors
 {: #mfa-hardware}

 New as of: 25 November 2020

 By default, users in your account authenticate themselves by logging in with a username and password.
-To require users to use more secure authentication methods, the following MFA options are now available.
+To require users to use more secure authentication factors, the following MFA options are now available.

   * MFA for users with an IBMid: Users authenticate by using an IBMid, password, and time-based one-time passcode (TOTP).
 This option applies to all users or just non-federated users.
-  * MFA for all users (IBMid & supported IdPs): This option applies to users who are using either an IBMid or an external identity provider (IdP).
+  * MFA for all users: This option applies to users who are using either an IBMid or an external identity provider (IdP).
 Users authenticate by using email-based MFA, TOTP MFA, or U2F MFA.
-The U2F MFA method is based on the FIDO U2F standard, and it offers the highest level of security.
+The U2F MFA factor is based on the FIDO U2F standard, and it offers the highest level of security.

 For more details, see [Enabling MFA for your account](/docs/account?topic=account-enablemfa).